-The Explorer Group together with its suppliers is continually undertaking extensive research into testing, remedial work procedures and materials such as sealants, adhesives, gaskets and tapes.
-Therefore, if for any reason your new motorhome is damaged or requires remedial work then only an approved Explorer Group Retailer or Service Centre should undertake such work.
+The Explorer Group Limited together with its suppliers is continually undertaking extensive research into testing, remedial work procedures and materials such as sealants, adhesives, gaskets and tapes.
+Therefore, if for any reason your new caravan is damaged or requires remedial work then only an approved Explorer Group Limited Retailer or Service Centre should undertake such work.

-All such work should be undertaken using only approved Explorer Group genuine parts recommended sealant and following Explorer Group procedures.
-Explorer will also undertake to supply certain specialist repairers with the necessary spare parts.
-In this case, your selected repairer must contact the Aftersales Department with all enquiries.
+All such work should be undertaken using only approved Explorer Group Limited genuine parts, recommended sealant and following Explorer Group Limited procedures.
+The Explorer Group Limited will also undertake to supply certain specialist repairers with the necessary spare parts.
+In this case, your selected repairer must contact the PARTS DEPARTMENT with all enquiries.